 One-Bowl Almond Butter Cookies

 These almond butter cookies….. well, they’re the cookie of my dreams!
 And I do not say that lightly.

 Even though there are only five ingredients to a recipe like this, little intricacies can make a big difference when there isn’t much to work with.
+I find that frequently with many gluten-free dessert recipes.
 That doesn’t equal difficulty, but more so the science of slightly changing ingredient quantities and technique to drastically change the outcome.

 Leave it to the Brooklyn bakeshop, Ovenly (as detailed by Smitten Kitchen), whose Salted Peanut Butter Cookies bring people in droves, to figure out the magic equation for an incredible flourless cookie like this.

-My adaptations were minimal, scaling down the recipe to make a small batch, one dozen cookies, because it’s just two of us.
-And using almond butter instead of peanut butter.
-I’m definitely not against peanut butter, in fact I love it, but I love experimenting with the different textures and flavors of nut butters.
+My adaptations were minimal, scaling down the recipe to make a small batch, one dozen cookies, because it’s just two of us, and using almond butter instead of peanut butter.
+I’m definitely not against peanut butter, in fact these gluten-free peanut butter blossoms are one of my favorites, but I love experimenting with the different textures and flavors of other nut butters.

 How to Make Chewy Almond Butter Cookies:

-- Preheat the oven to 350°F. Line a rimmed baking sheet (make sure it is not a super dark sheet) with parchment paper.
+Preheat the oven to 330°F. Line a rimmed baking sheet (make sure it is not a super dark sheet) with parchment paper.

-- In a medium bowl, whisk together the brown sugar and egg until smooth and frothy.
-Whisk in the vanilla extract, and salt.
+Whisk in the vanilla extract and salt until combined.
 Then switch to a spatula and add the almond butter, stirring vigorously for at least one minute, until the dough becomes firmer and shinier, and pulls away from the sides of bowl.
 It is a scoopable dough.